nomad-cli/houston/README.md

 [![Travis](https://img.shields.io/travis/nomad/houston.svg)](https://travis-ci.org/nomad/houston)

+> **Note**: This project is no longer being maintained.
+Houston supports only the legacy binary APNs protocol, which as of March 31, 2021 is no longer supported.
+Please migrate to an alternative library, such as [Apnotic](https://github.com/ostinelli/apnotic) to send push notifications using the new APNs2 protocol.

 Push Notifications don't have to be difficult.

 Houston is a simple gem for sending Apple Push Notifications.
 Pass your credentials, construct your message, and send it.